frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise5.md

+# 1A: Onshape Fundamentals
-# Exercise 5: Building a Box Superstructure
+## Exercise 5: Building a Box Superstructure

 Although we have drivetrain frames, we can make frames on top of the robot using box tube to hold other parts of a robot.